 Because from an early age I have had a relationship with my own tinnitus, I say a relationship because of the nature of the sounds that I hear, be it a variable high pitch, a whooshing, a fizzing and many others that just come and go, like unwanted visitors to my head-space.

-Being a Sound Therapist I have been on the hunt to understand the issue and to search out a solution for many years, however, often just giving up and allowing myself to try and embrace the sounds.
-This may be a strategy for a little while until they increase in volume and I become very aware of them again, my sounds of silence.
+Being a Sound Therapist I have been following tinnitus research to understand the issue and to search out a cure for my own tinnitus.
+So my question was, can sound therapy help tinnitus? and my findings are that the nearest I have got is ongoing temporary relief.
+This has included the use of white noise machines, music with embedded frequencies, relaxation music and light and sound machines.